 On this page you will find out about various forms of pollution and contaminants affecting the local environment.
-The pages provide an overview of each pollutant and contaminant, the laws and policies in place to reduce their impact on the local environment and procedures for lodging a complaint.
+The drop down menus provide an overview of each pollutant and contaminant, the laws and policies in place to reduce their impact on the local environment, and procedures for lodging a complaint.

-This page provides an overview of information about asbestos, health risks, legal requirements and precautions when handling and disposing of asbestos.
-For complete and comprehensive information please refer to documents listed in the ‘Further information’ section located at the bottom of the page.
+This page provides an overview of information about asbestos, health risks, legal requirements, and precautions when handling and disposing of asbestos.
+For complete and comprehensive information please refer to the documents listed in the ‘Further information’ section located at the bottom of the page.

 It was not until 31 December 2003 that the use of asbestos products was officially banned in Australia.

-Inhalation of asbestos fibres can lead to the development of diseases such as asbestosis, lung cancer and mesothelioma.
-Studies indicate that persons who have developed health problems from inhalation of asbestos fibres have usually been exposed to high levels of asbestos fibres over a prolonged period of time.
-The symptoms of these diseases do not normally develop until 20-30 years after their first exposure to asbestos.
+Inhalation of asbestos fibres can lead to the development of diseases such as asbestosis, lung cancer, and mesothelioma.
+Studies indicate that people who have developed health problems from inhalation of asbestos fibres have usually been exposed to high levels of asbestos fibres over a prolonged period of time.
+The symptoms of these diseases do not normally develop until 20–30 years after their first exposure to asbestos.

 Small quantities of asbestos fibres are present in the air at all times.
 As levels are low, most people do not go on to develop asbestos related health problems.
 The health risks associated with asbestos are directly associated with its structural condition, most often referred to as either bonded or friable.

 Bonded Asbestos: Is a term used to describe asbestos where its fibres remain firmly bound in cement.
 Where in a good condition it is harmless and best left alone.